 Step Four (book out six weeks, overdue three weeks)

-Student assigned one hour detention in the Library after school.
+Student may be assigned 30 minutes detention in the Library after school.
 Name remains on the LOP list.

 Step Five (book out seven weeks, overdue four weeks)

 Student's name remains on LOP list and all school activities are restricted.
-Student is referred to the AP for a possible Saturday School
+Student is referred to the AP or counselors.